MatthewKennedy/spree_product_feed/README.md

 ### Sale Price Built In

-You can take full advantage of the sale price functionaily built into Spree 4.2 creating sale offers on Google Shopping.
+You can take full advantage of the sale price (compare_at_price) functionality built into Spree 4.2 creating sale offers on your Google Shopping listings.

 ## Installation